davidmoten/functional-jpa/README.md

 functional-jpa
 ==============

-Functional style helpers for jpa and guava
+Functional style helpers for jpa and guava.

 Query iterators